 Apple Computer Inc. on Thursday said that its

-has topped 200 million downloads.
+online music store has topped 200 million downloads.
 The 200 millionth song was part of “The Complete U2,” according to Apple.
 The company is also offering customers several ways to fill holiday shopping lists at its own retail outlets, as well as other well-known retailers throughout the United States.

 With online music competition on the rise, Apple has continued to increase its market share and open new online stores around the world.
 Just recently, Apple launched the iTunes Music Store Canada and the EU store, adding nine new countries.
 Apple welcomes the competition and are confident that they still have the best combination to offer the public.

 “The increase in competition is good because it has created an awareness in online music and in general we continue to get rave reviews,” Eddy Cue, Apple Vice President of Applications, told MacCentral. “iPod sales have also helped us — the combination of the two has worked out quite well.”